How To Groom Havanese

 Pic Credit - America Kennel Club

-There are plenty of tools out there for clipping nails, if you're a beginner or doing it at home use Andis Nail Clipper.
+There are plenty of tools out there for clipping nails.
+If you're a beginner or do it at home, use the Andis Nail Clipper.
 It’s sharpened and heat-treated for strength.

-If you don’t want to use nail clippers, you could use the alternative of Nail Grinder.
-It’s a faster and efficient way of trimming nails.
+If you don’t want to use nail clippers, you could use the alternative of a nail grinder.
+It’s a faster and more efficient way to trim nails.